 - In a small saucepan set over medium heat, add the butter and when it has melted, add the garlic.
 Cook just until it is fragrant, about 30 seconds.
 Add the flour and cook another 30-45 seconds.

-- Add the white wine and cook for 1 minute to burn off the alcohol, whisk in the cream cheese, salt and pepper, reduce heat to low and simmer for 2 minutes to thicken.
+- Add the white wine and cook for 1 minute to burn off the alcohol, whisk in the cream and the cream cheese, salt and pepper, reduce heat to low and simmer for 2 minutes to thicken.